We all like it when we win a lot of times in a row.

 I have good news for you, it doesn’t have to be like that!

-No one can ever say that it knows what will be the result of the next trade.
+No one can ever say that he knows what will be the result of the next trade.
 No one can guess the future.

 The truth is that the result of any particular trade that you are going to take is always random.